 What if I don’t have my phone?

 Two-factor authentication is currently a site-wide preference in Shotgun.
 If enabled, all accounts on the site will be required to use the additional security measure when logging in.
-For additional information on configuring two-factor authentication, please see following docs:
+For additional information on configuring two-factor authentication, please see following articles: